 Participants in Circles of Trust understand that nothing said in these circles will be revealed outside the circle and that things said by participants will not be pursued when a session ends, unless the speaker requests it.

-2) Principles and practices from the Circle of Trust approach that can be applied to their daily lives.
+Principles and practices from the Circle of Trust approach can be applied to your daily life and work.

 As a result of participating in circles of trust people report: